 That’s a pretty good deal.

+English Ivy (Hedera helix), with its cascading vines and charming leaves, is an iconic plant that’s as beneficial as it is beautiful.
 The smallest plant on the list serves as a great desk ornament.
 It might not look like it can do a lot of work but it does a great job of removing benzene from the air.

+Famed for their feathery, green fronds, Boston Ferns not only enhance the aesthetic appeal of your home but also work hard to remove allergens.
 The Boston Fern does a great job of removing formaldehyde from the air.
 In fact, it does it better than any other plant on the list.
 I guess you can say formaldehyde is it’s Sour Patch Kids.
 Put those in front of me and I’ll remove them better than anyone in the room.

 This plant also acts as a great humidifier.